7 Best Ways to Add a Blog to Your Carrd Website

 • Find out if blogging is for you with minimal setup cost

 The second easiest is to add a blog section to your existing Carrd.co site.
 This will create a sub page so visitors can view your landing page and blog independently.
 Suitable for a small number of articles.
+This is also how our blog template Mini Blog does it.

 Who is this for?